-- You must complete nine units of upper-division course work or 21 overall units in your major before you can be admitted to Honors in the Major.
-Some departments specify which courses must be included in these units, so check requirements carefully.
+- You must complete 9 units of upper-division course work or 21 overall units in your major before you can be admitted to Honors in the Major.

-- To complete Honors in the Major, you must take six units of independent study (299H) as specified by your department.
+- To complete Honors in the Major, you must take 6 units of independent study (490H).
 These units are usually spread over two semesters.
-You must complete them with a minimum grade of B and maintain a minimum GPA (usually a B) overall.
+You must complete them with a minimum grade of B.

 - The independent study culminates with a public presentation of the results of your honors project.

-- While you may begin taking major courses during your freshman year, most students do not apply for Honors in the Major until their junior year.
+While you may begin taking major courses during your freshman year, most students do not apply for Honors in the Major until their junior year.
 This recognition appears on your permanent transcript and on your diploma.